Mysterious Monkeys: Plot

 Quinn (Fred Hechinger) awakens on the beach and discovers that the rising tide has destroyed his phone, iPad and Nintendo Switch.
 He asks his parents to get him a new phone right away, but they tell him he has to wait until they return home.
 Mark (Steve Zahn) remains distraught over the revelation that his father was bisexual.

 Belinda (Natasha Rothwell) shares with her son the news that Tanya (Jennifer Coolidge) wants to invest in a wellness business, and her son tells her to accept the offer as he feels the White Lotus is wasting her talents.

-Rachel (Alexandra Daddario) questions whether her relationship with Shane (Jake Lacy) is solely based on sex, which he denies.
-He later asks Armond (Murray Bartlett) to make up for the issue with the suite by arranging a romantic dinner.
+Rachel (Alexandra Daddario) questions whether her relationship with Shane (Jake Lacy) is solely based on sex, which he denies; later, Rachel is annoyed by Shane flirting with Olivia and Paula by the pool.
+Shane asks Armond (Murray Bartlett) to make up for the issue with the suite by arranging a romantic dinner.
 Armond suggests a sunset boat ride, but doesn't reveal that Tanya (Jennifer Coolidge) will also be present so she can spread her mother's ashes.

 On the boat, Tanya believes Shane and Rachel are there to support her, which confuses and angers Shane.
 She interrupts their dinner to deliver a deeply personal eulogy for her mother that includes many harsh criticisms.
 Tanya quickly becomes upset and borderline hysterical, alarming Shane and Rachel.
 Shane later insists to Rachel that Armond arranged the disastrous dinner on purpose.

 At the resort, Mark drinks heavily and has awkward conversations with several guests.
 He speaks with Armond, who is gay, and expresses curiosity about sexual encounters with men.
 Armond makes a pass at him, and Mark awkwardly declines, then joins his family for dinner.

 That night, Olivia (Sydney Sweeney) follows Paula (Brittany O'Grady) to a room, where she sees her having sex with Kai (Kekoa Scott Kekumano).